If you are applying to Rocky Mountain College, the fee for the application costs $35.

 Rocky Mountain College does not offer early decision or early action.

-Rocky Mountain College is a moderately difficult school to get into.
+Getting into Rocky Mountain College is moderately difficult.
 Rocky Mountain College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Rocky Mountain College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.